MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/connection-common-data-service.md

 Working with untyped fields is not restricted to Dataverse.
 It works for all types of connectors and provides basic ad-hoc dynamic schema support.

-### Add the Power Fx ‘Environment’ language object to your app
+### Add the Power Fx `Environment` language object to your app

 To use Dataverse actions in your Power Fx formulas, select **Add data** and search for **Environment** and add it to your application.

 ![Searching for the Power Fx Environment object.](media/connection-common-data-service/common-data-service-connection-search-for-environment.png)

-This adds the Power Fx **Environment** language object to your application.
+This adds the Power Fx `Environment` language object to your application.

 ![The Power Fx Environment object as a data source.](media/connection-common-data-service/common-data-service-connection-environment-object-added.png)

 ### Accessing Dataverse actions

-When the Power Fx ‘Environment’ object is added to your application, you can access Dataverse actions by adding ‘Environment’ to your formula and then dotting into the actions.
+When the Power Fx `Environment` object is added to your application, you can access Dataverse actions by adding `Environment` to your formula and then dotting into the actions.

 ![ Using the Power Fx Environment object.](media/connection-common-data-service/common-data-service-connection-using-the-Envrionment-PowerFx-object.png)